Laakhon Mein Ek: Season 1

 Aakash Gupta wants to make mimicry videos and become an internet sensation, but his father wants him to be an IITian and an engineer.
 He doesn't get admission in any college in Raipur after getting 55 percent marks in board exams.
 His father sends him to a coaching institute Genius Infinity in Visakhapatnam where he gets sent to section D, where the students with least marks in 10th Boards are enrolled.
 He befriends his roommates Chudail and Bakri.
+The three roommates struggle with the fast-paced academic environment at the institute.
+Despite feeling like a misfit, he is determined to succeed to fulfill his father's expectations of him.

 Season 2

 Dr Shreya is posted in Sitlapur village to conduct a cataract camp.
 But the villagers aren't the biggest believers in Government healthcare, the supplies aren't separate from the politics, and the staff isn't the dream team one would desire.